 Preseason has finally come to an end.
-I am happy where my game is at the moment and based from Ben’s feedback from last week, the club is too.
-My bowling finally clicked last night after diagnosing the problem to be my run-up.
+I am happy where my game is at the moment, and based on Ben’s feedback from last week, the club is too.
+My bowling finally clicked the previous night after diagnosing the problem to be my run-up.
 While the consistency is still in progress, I managed to at least make the batters play by going wicket to wicket and occasionally trying to get a ball to curve to hopefully force a rash shot.

 After the session with Keegan with the bat last Monday, my batting has become a bit more confident.
-More so on the front-foot whilst I’m hoping to become a bit more aggressive with the fast short deliveries.
-At the moment, I’ve resorted to ducking underneath them, but whenever it’s well directed at my body, the ball pops up after I hit it tamely.
-I’m hoping some fine-tuning with my backlift can assist in that regard especially when we’ll be training on the hard wicket nets next week and more importantly if I am going to bat in either the C1 or C2 grade on October 12 (as the limited overs only sides have the bye).
+More so on the front-foot, while I’m hoping to become a bit more aggressive with the fast short deliveries.
+At the moment, I’ve resorted to ducking underneath them, but whenever it’s well-directed at my body, the ball pops up after I hit it tamely.
+I’m hoping some fine-tuning with my backlift can assist in that regard especially when we’ll be training on the hard wicket nets next week and more importantly if I am going to bat in either the C1 or C2 grade on October 12 (as the limited-overs only sides have the bye).

-Basically, I am at a good head space with bat and ball and with catching.
+Basically, I am at a functional headspace with bat and ball and with catching.
 Last night, I decided to join in the slips cordon drill and caught all but about 2-3 chances that came my way.
-I try to get my head over my toes so that it helps my reactions but I need to be careful that my hands don’t follow suit.
-This is the because ideally the hands should be giving with the ball to develop soft hands.
+I try to get my head over my toes so that it helps my reactions, but I need to be careful that my hands don’t follow suit.
+This is because, ideally, the hands should be giving with the ball to develop soft hands.